RJAIN-27/SlackBot-CSC510/Design.md

    *- Look for an answer:*

       - The user posts a question to the bot which is extracted by the extraction component which then sends it to the message generator in turn.
-The message generator then looks into the Q/A Bank for then answer to the question and returns it to the user, if there exists some answer, and an appropriate message in the case that there is no answer to the user’s question.
+The message generator then looks into the Q/A Bank for the answer to the question and returns it to the user, if there exists some answer, and an appropriate message in the case that there is no answer to the user’s question.
    *- Post an answer:*

-      - The extraction component extracts the user’s intent to post an answer for a question and passes it to the message generator which then looks into the Q/A bank for the question and then allows the user to post an answer to the question and then write the answer back to the Q/A database.
+      - The extraction component extracts the user’s intent to post an answer for a question and passes it to the message generator which then looks into the Q/A bank for the question and then allows the user to post an answer to the question and then write the answer to the Q/A database.

 **2. Backend of the bot**

    *- Extraction component:*

       - This extracts the users’ intent and the corresponding inputs (entities) from the user and passes it on to the other components accordingly
-    - Message Generator:
+   *- Message Generator:*

       - This component has a set of predefined questions which are asked to the user in order to extract the intent of the user.
-It also responds to the users’ requests with the content it receives from the respective components responsible for handling the request.
+It also responds to the users’ requests with the content it receives from the respective components responsible for handling the users' request.
    *- Model Suggestion:*

       - This component accepts the numerical data set, preprocesses it, applies a set of models from the scikitlearn package in Python and arrives at the best model for the dataset and passes on this as the result back to the user via the message generator.